Jeff Bagwell: Early life

 Born in Boston, Massachusetts, as the only son of Janice (née Hare) and Robert Bagwell, Jeff Bagwell and his family moved to Killingworth, Connecticut, when he was one year old.
 Much of Bagwell's family is from the Greater Boston area, including both his parents, and are avid fans of the Boston Red Sox.
 His favorite baseball player, Carl Yastrzemski, was a longtime left fielder for the Red Sox.
-Robert, from Watertown, pitched college baseball at Northwestern University and as a semi-professional.
+Robert, from Watertown, pitched college baseball at Northeastern University and as a semi-professional.
 Janice, a police officer, grew up in Newton and played softball in local Boston leagues until her 20s.
 Bagwell's parents divorced when he was 11.
 Precocious and demonstrating much athletic ability early in life, he played a wide variety of sports as a youth.
 Recalled Janice, Jeff "could throw a ball before he could walk.
-When he was six months old, we’d throw a ball to him and he would throw it back."
+When he was six months old, we'd throw a ball to him and he would throw it back."

 Bagwell graduated from Xavier High School, a private all-male Catholic school located in Middletown, Connecticut.
 A versatile athlete, he excelled at soccer, setting the school goal-scoring mark, played shortstop, and lettered in basketball.
 In early 1989, Bagwell was honored by Xavier for his character and generosity.
 He also excelled in American Legion Baseball under coach Fred Tremalgia for Post 75 in Middletown and went on to be named the 2003 American Legion Baseball Graduate of the Year.

 College career

-Bill Denehy head coach of the University of Hartford, offered Bagwell a scholarship in spite of baseball not being his primary sport.
+Bill Denehy, head coach of the University of Hartford, offered Bagwell a scholarship in spite of baseball not being his primary sport.
 Bagwell's acceptance of Hartford's baseball scholarship was based at least in part on the lack of a professional soccer league in the United States at the time.
 At Hartford, Denehy switched Bagwell to third base.
 Over three seasons playing for Hartford, he batted .413 in 400 at bats, a school record, and, for a time, a New England collegiate record.
 He also was the school's career home run (31) and run batted in (126) leader when he was drafted, and a two-time Eastern College Athletic Conference player of the year.
 In 1987 and 1988, he played collegiate summer baseball for the Chatham A's of the Cape Cod Baseball League, and in 1988 was named the starting third baseman for the East Division in the league's annual all-star game.